japanoise/gomacs/HACKING.md

 ## Region

-The region commands are composed of calls to the other editing functions in the program.
-They make sure that these function's undos are kept off the stack by using editorPopUndo.
-After this is done, they push their own undo onto the stack, allowing region operations to be undone/redone in one keypress.
+Region commands are in region.go.
+They were rewritten recently to free them from the helpful extra functionality in the editing commands, namely the indentation and syntax highlighting updates - the latter of which they now save until the end.
+These commands use their own logic for acting on the buffer.

 Region commands tend to take startc, startl, endc, endl.
 They assume that the start numbers =< end numbers, and will probably fail spectacularly if this is